 Studio photographers will appreciate that the Nikon D5 (unlike the 2000D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 2000D and the D5 are recent models that are part of the current product line-up of Canon.
+The 2000D is a recent model that features in the current product line-up of Canon.
 In contrast, the D5 has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the D5 was succeeded by the Nikon D6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.